 - Home health care

 - Child immunizations

 Keep in mind that covered services may be subject to waiting periods, visit limitations, deductible, coinsurance, or copays, and/or benefit maximums depending on the plan you purchase.

 How to Get Short-Term Health Insurance

-Getting Short-term health insurance is easy.
-Just visit verahealth.com or speak with a friendly Vera Health expert today by calling 844-260-7226.
+If you’re interested in learning more about short-term health insurance, visit verahealth.com or speak with a friendly Vera Health expert by calling 888-499-1187.
 We’d love to answer any of your questions and help you find the right plan for your budget.
-We’re looking forward to chatting with you and helping you save money on your health insurance with a short-term health plan.
+We’re looking forward to chatting with you and helping you save money on your health insurance!

 This coverage is not required to comply with federal market requirements for health insurance, principally those contained in the Affordable Care Act.
 Be sure to check your policy carefully to make sure you are aware of any exclusions or limitations regarding coverage of preexisting conditions or health benefits (such as hospitalization, emergency services, maternity care, preventive care, prescription drugs, and mental health and substance use disorder services).
 If this coverage expires or you lose eligibility for this coverage, you might have to wait until an open enrollment period to get other health insurance coverage.